-Trying to re-fashion plain and old t-shirts to look somewhat like the tops and tees you see sell in showrooms -I love to do this in so many ways.
-And all of these transforms plain t-shirts and old tops to something new and wonderful.
+Trying to re-fashion plain and old t-shirts to look somewhat like the tops and tees you see sell in showrooms -I enjoy doing this in so many ways.
+And all of these transform plain t-shirts and old tops into something new and wonderful.

 - Refashion idea 6 Frilly sleeve cuffs

 - Refashion idea 10. change to cold shoulder top

 DIY Refashion ideas for old t-shirts – 10 ideas

 Cutting T-shirts and changing its look is an age-old trick that looks beautiful and stunning however you do it.